Shortwave alternative for Teams: Missive, Canary Mail, eM Client, and more

 Missive vs Shortwave: team collaboration

-The Shortwave app is designed by a bunch of ex-Googlers, and it borrows ideas from Google’s defunct email platform, Inbox, to offer a smarter Gmail client for individuals.
+The Shortwave app is designed by a bunch of ex-Googlers, and it borrows ideas from Google’s defunct email client, Inbox, to offer a smarter Gmail client for individuals.
 Although it can host enterprises as well, its capabilities for team collaboration are limited, and beyond a few built-in chat features, it lacks several advanced tools you’d need to manage your business inbox.

 Missive, on the other hand, is a remarkably more versatile email platform where teams can efficiently collaborate and balance their communication workload without getting overwhelmed.
 This doesn’t mean Missive can’t handle personal inboxes.
 Its rich built-in facilities, such as the ability to block those invasive email trackers and schedule messages for later, are handy for everyone.